tkhquang/KCD2Tools/LootBeacon/README.md

-# Loot Beacon - Never Miss a Drop
+# Loot Beacon - Never Miss a Drop or Corpse

 ## Overview